Building Up Your Customer Support Team: The Hidden Costs of Hiring

 Utilization represents the time your agent is working versus the total amount of time you pay them, which includes time for training, breaks, coaching, lunch, etc. Outsourcing with a provider helps with utilization by ensuring that you’re not paying agents for time spent on breaks or participating in company meetings.
 Do your research — ideally an outsource provider will offer the flexibility to staff peak periods based on volume, rather than be constricted by filling a standard 40-hour work week.

 By reviewing the costs and requirements associated with in-house hires, the scope of the decision is perhaps revealed to be larger than one might think.
 It’s a process that pulls in multiple departments and necessitates a large investment of time and capital.
 Compare that with an outsourced partner who provides on-demand coverage deployed only during those hours needed (it’s what we call ModSourcing here at ModSquad), rather than conforming to a standard 40-hour work week.
 It’s an efficient and cost-effective solution, once you break it down logically.
-And there’s no math required!This entry was posted in Customer Support.
+And there’s no math required!This entry was posted in Customer Experience, Customer Support.
 Bookmark the permalink.